Chicago Attorneys for Indecent Solicitation of a Child Defense

 At Mitchell S. Sexner & Associates LLC, our experienced team is ready to fight for your rights when you’re charged with a crime.
 And when we say team, we mean it.
 At our firm, our attorneys will confer on the best legal strategy and use the benefit of all our knowledge to prepare the strongest defense we can in your case.

 Fighting for clients is what we do, and we’re proud of the results we’ve gotten for clients.
-If you’re facing a charge, contact us to learn how we could help.
-We offer a free consultation where we can listen to you, answer your questions, and show you the difference that we could make in your situation.
+If you’re facing a criminal charge, contact us to learn how we could help.
+We offer a free consultation where we can listen to you, answer your questions, and explore the difference that we may be able to make in your situation.

 For your free consultation, call us today at (312) 644-0444, or contact us via our online form.